How to Spot a Good Recruiter from a Bad One

 1.Tries to get to know you

 Good recruiters won’t brag about other candidates they placed into jobs and talk about them.
 On the contrary, they will ask you questions about your experience and career path, what do you want to do next, and what do you expect from a company and a job.
 While a bad recruiter may talk over you, a good one will listen to you carefully.
 Further, they should know a lot about you before they even call you.
-Your resume, LinkedIn profile or blog will tell will help them get to know you before even talking to you, so you better update your profile and portfolio.
+Your resume, LinkedIn profile or blog will help them get to know you before even talking to you, so you better update your profile and portfolio.

 2. Keeps communicating with you

 Yes, recruiters have to reject more candidates than they hire, but that doesn’t mean that they should just stop communicating with you.
 They should find a way to turn rejection into a relationship.
 Sending a post-interview rejection letter should be a must, but it’s even better if they send you a personalized email.
 If they do so, stick to them because they are trying to build a relationship with you and to stand out from others.
 Any suggestion they give you can be helpful.
 You should appreciate these details and use them to improve your skills for a next interview they schedule for you.